-3. Citrinin (CIT) is a mycotoxin produced by several species of fungi of the genera Aspergillus, Penicillium and Monascus and is generally formed after harvest under storage conditions.
+3. Citrinin (CIT) is a mycotoxin produced by several species of fungi of the genera Aspergillus, Penicillium and Monascus and its occurrence is generally due to formation after harvest under storage conditions.
 It occurs mainly in grains but can also occur in other products of plant origin e.g. beans, fruits, fruit and vegetable juices, herbs and spices as well as in spoiled dairy products.

-4. Experimental data indicate that CIT residues may occur in edible tissues and eggs following oral exposure of animals with highly contaminated feed materials.
-(Abdelhamid and Dorra, 1990, Meerpoel et al., 2020a).
-CIT was not detected in edible animal products in the 2014 Total Diet Study (TDS) so the carryover of CIT from feed into animal products has not been considered further in this assessment (FSA, 2014).
+4. Experimental data indicate that CIT residues may occur in edible tissues and eggs following oral exposure of animals with highly contaminated feed materials (Abdelhamid and Dorra, 1990, Meerpoel et al., 2020a).
+However, CIT was not detected in edible animal products in the 2014 Total Diet Study (TDS) so the carryover of CIT from feed into animal products has not been considered further in this assessment (FSA, 2014).